microsoft/Accera/README.md

 <a href="https://pypi.org/project/accera/"><img src="https://badge.fury.io/py/accera.svg" alt="PyPI package version"/></a> <a href="https://pypi.org/project/accera/"><img src="https://img.shields.io/pypi/pyversions/accera" alt="Python versions"/></a> ![MIT License](https://img.shields.io/pypi/l/accera)

 # Problem at Hand
-Controlling loop overheads and optimization is a recurring ritual that a software engineer requires to observe very frequently.
-It usually gets overwhelming because writing highly optimized compute-intensive code in a traditional programming language is strenuous and time-consuming.
+Writing highly optimized compute-intensive code in a traditional programming language is strenuous and time-consuming.
 Not only does it require advanced engineering skills such as fluency in Assembly language, but a deep understanding of computer architecture is also indispensable.
 Manual optimization of even the simplest numerical algorithms demands a significant engineering effort.
 Needless to say, a highly optimized numerical code is often prone to bugs, lacks readability, and offers little to no usability.
 Code maintenance becomes a nightmare resulting in the reimplementation of the same logic every time an architecture level change is introduced.

 # Accera: An Optimized Solution